jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 # 05Feb2020

 Back to work!
 Okay, this `intersection` object will prove interesting.
 Since it stores a reference to the intersected object, I predict that I'll have to think more about Rust lifetimes while implementing this than I have for all the preceding code.
 Huh, this _first_ stab at it hasn't been too bad but the proof is in the eating of the pudding and I still haven't really taken a bite.

+And yep, the trouble starts as soon as I try using `Intersection` (with its lifetimed reference property) on the `MyWorld` struct of the Cucumber code.
+Still haven't fixed my lifetime issues but I'm incredibly grateful for the diagnostic usefulness of the Rust compiler's error messages.
+The devs have done such good work here.
+And _huh_!
+Looks like good old `Box` did the trick.
+I hope I'm using it right.